Chris Price (musician): Emitt Rhodes (2013–2016)

 Power pop artist Emitt Rhodes began collaborating with Price on a new album in 2013, which would be his first album since 1973's "Farewell To Paradise".
 The forthcoming album features contributions from Jellyfish members Roger Joseph Manning, Jr. and Jason Falkner, along with Taylor Locke, Joseph Seiders and Fernando Perdomo.
 It is set for release on February 26, 2016.
 In the July 2015 issue of MOJO Magazine, Rhodes is quoted as saying: "It was remarkable.
 It had all the energy that I had lost about 20 years ago.
 It's brilliant fucking shit, and Chris is a fucking genius."
 On Record Store Day 2015, Price and Rhodes released a vinyl single together to promote an upcoming Bee Gees tribute album.
 The A-side, produced by Price, is Rhodes' cover of "How Can You Mend A Broken Heart", and the B-side is Price's version of "Please Read Me".
 On November 21, 2015, The Wall Street Journals blog Speakeasy premiered the first single from Rhodes' new album Rainbow Ends, produced by Price.
 The song "Dog on a Chain" features vocal harmonies by Aimee Mann and a guitar solo by Jon Brion.
 The album was released by Omnivore Recordings.

 Stop Talking (2017)

 On March 24, 2017 it was announced that Price's 5-years-in-the-making follow up to Homesick, entitled Stop Talking, would be released by Omnivore Recordings on May 19.
-The album features 14 tracks and was entirely produced, engineered & mixed by Price himself.
-A trailer was also released that previews a handful of songs and indicates the album will be released in limited quantities on vinyl exclusively at independent record stores.
-In advance of the release date, 3 songs premiered, entitled "Stop Talking", "Hi Lo" & "Man Down".
+The album features 14 tracks and was entirely produced, engineered and mixed by Price himself.
+A trailer was also released that previewed a handful of songs and indicated the album would be released in limited quantities on vinyl exclusively at independent record stores.
+In advance of the release date, three songs premiered, entitled "Stop Talking", "Hi Lo" and "Man Down".

-In 2025, Uncut Magazine included "Stop Talking" in their list of the 500 best albums of the 2010's to Now.
+In 2025, Uncut magazine included Stop Talking in their list of the 500 best albums of the 2010s to Now.